Arziel1992/Z-S-Overview-Pack/README.md

 2. Once downloaded in the folder of your preference, extract the .zip file contents in a folder of your preference.

 3. Go to the most recent version folder and:
+    - Copy the specific packs you want/need, alongside one or all layouts.
+    - Alternatively, go inside the Full packs folder:
-    - Copy the `Z-S Full Stylized.yaml` file for the complete pre-stylized overview.
+        - Copy the `Z-S Appearance - Stylized.yaml` file for the complete Z-S pre-stylized overview.
+        - Or copy the `E-Uni Appearance - Stylized.yaml` file for the complete E-UNI pre-stylized overview.
-    - Or copy the `Z-S Full Unstylized.yaml` file for the complete default-style overview.
+        - Or copy the `Z-S Appearance - Unstylized.yaml` file for the complete Z-S default-style overview.
-    - Or copy the specific packs you want/need, alongside one or all layouts.
+        - Or copy the `E-Uni Appearance - Unstylized` file for the complete E-UNI default-style overview.

 4. Go to `C:\Users\YourName\Documents\EVE\Overview` folder and paste the copied files there.
     - If the folder doesn't exist, you can either create it manually.